The ANEM project co-financing database allows searching by organizations that have received funding through competitions.

 The Association of Independent Electronic Media (ANEM) has published a database with the results of all completed competitions during 2025 for project co-financing of media content, along with a list of organizations that were awarded based on the competitions, which is searchable by project applicants.

-The project of the Association of Independent Electronic Media "Participatory Monitoring of the Implementation of the Project Co-Financing Process" is supported by the Dutch Ministry of Foreign Affairs through the MATRA program.
+The project of the Association of Independent Electronic Media “Participatory Monitoring of the Project Co-Financing Process” is supported by the Dutch Ministry of Foreign Affairs through the MATRA program.
 ANEM is solely responsible for the content, which does not necessarily reflect the official views of the Kingdom of the Netherlands.